“It was a beautiful day,” Jeane Freeman tells The Herald as she remembers September 18, 2014. “And it was exciting. It was.”

 (Image: Jeff J Mitchell/Getty Images) “And we decided at that point that rather than whinge about it, we should do something about it,” Ms Freeman said.

 “And from that Women for Independence was born.
-And that was that was genuinely one of the best things I've ever been involved in, to see that organisation grow and involve and engage with women on the basis of all you need to be is curious about the idea of independence.
+And that was genuinely one of the best things I've ever been involved in, to see that organisation grow and involve and engage with women on the basis of all you need to be is curious about the idea of independence.

 “You don't have to support it.
 You can oppose it.
 Just come and listen and ask questions and then see what you think.”